The GP Induction & Refresher Scheme

 Assessment route involves an MCQ paper.
 Dependent on the results of this, some applicants need to sit a simulated surgery.
 Following successful completion of one or both of these a paid placement of between 1 and 6 months in a training practice completes the scheme.

-The MCQ can be done abroad at a Pearson Vue centre, so you only need to return home in most cases for the placement.
+The MCQ can be done abroad at a Pearson Vue centre, so you only need to return the UK for the simulate surgery and placement.

 For more information, please read the quick step by step guide to the Induction and Refresher scheme on the NRO website - click here